AI Act and Retail: Compliance for German E-Commerce

 Dynamic Pricing

 AI-driven pricing is business optimization, not high-risk AI.
 But pricing algorithms that discriminate based on protected characteristics create legal exposure beyond the AI Act.
+Our AI pricing algorithms compliance guide covers how to structure documentation and non-discrimination audits.
+Tools like Salesforce Einstein and HubSpot AI are frequently used for pricing and personalisation and come with their own configuration obligations.

 Keep pricing logic documented and explainable.
 If challenged, you should be able to explain why prices vary for different customers.